Helpful tips

 What if I don’t have any academic references?

-• If you have been graduated for more than 5 yrs, contact the program and inquire if there are alternative references that would be accepted
+- If you graduated more than 5 years ago, contact the program that you’re intending to apply to and inquire if there are alternative references that would be accepted.

 What if my reference says “no”?

-Should I let my references know if I got into the program or not?
+Should I let my references know if I get into the program?

-• Yes!
+- Yes!
 Update your references to let them know the result, either way.
 If you didn’t get admitted, thank them for their support.
-If appropriate, let them know your plans for next steps and stay in touch
+If appropriate, let them know your plans for next steps and stay connected.

-I greatly enjoyed and benefited from the classes (be specific and name the classes/ year/ grade you received) that I took with you during my degree at McMaster.
+I enjoyed and benefitted from the classes (be specific and insert the classes / year / grade you received) that I took with you during my degree at McMaster.
 I am very interested and motivated to further my education in the field by pursuing a (be specific- name the program(s) to which you are applying and the institution(s) ).
 I would like to research (specify your research interest) further as I prepare for a career in (specify your career interest).

 I was hoping that you would be willing to support my application by writing a strong recommendation letter to support my candidacy.
 To assist you with your decision, I have included a summary sheet that lists my key papers including my senior thesis.
 I have also attached my resume, which will bring you up to date about some of my accomplishments outside the classroom.